ICRS/icrs_lab/README.md

 Replace `YOUR_ADMIN_ID` with your Discord user ID

-## 3️⃣ Build and Run
+## 🏃 Build and Run

 `docker compose up --build --watch`

-this should take about 1 minute for the first build and about 30 seconds for subsequent builds
+This should take about 1 minute for the first build and about 30 seconds for subsequent builds

 `ctrl + c` to stop the server

 Then go to discord and use the bot (make sure to reboot Discord on the first launch or after adding new commands)

+Wait about 20 seconds between changes and testing for the bot to rebuild

+`http://localhost:8000/docs` for the FastAPI docs

+### DB

+use the VS code extensions to connect to the DB with the settings in `example_postgress.ini` and the IP `172.18.0.2:8000/`

-## 4️⃣ Deployment
+## 💿 Deployment

 TODO: Do this section properly